Most of the early focus in business continuity history was on protecting large data centers with dozens of mainframe...

 The federal government introduced its first standards concerning business continuity procedures in the 1990s, creating the terms continuity of operations (COOP) and continuity of government.
 Today, all federal agencies must have COOP programs, and most states have similar requirements.

-DR and business continuity procedures have become more structured and process-based, with standards to provide the structure; software products to facilitate the process; and cloud-based products to protect data, recover and relaunch critical applications and databases.
+As DR and business continuity history has progressed, the procedures have become more structured and process-based, with standards to provide the structure; software products to facilitate the process; and cloud-based products to protect data, recover and relaunch critical applications and databases.

 Dig Deeper on Disaster recovery planning - management